Raising Awareness: The Hidden Epidemic of Violence Against Children.

 BULLYING

-Verbal bullying- is an unwanted aggressive behaviour by another child or a group of children who are neither in siblings nor in a romantic relationship with the victim; it often takes place in schools and other settings where children gather.
+Verbal bullying is an unwanted aggressive behavior by another child or a group of children who are neither siblings nor in a romantic relationship with the victim; it often takes place in schools and other settings where children gather.

 Cyberbullying